Hounfor/The-Big-Deal-Add-On/README.md

 – Mech_Weighting_Extended_-_Steiner.csv

 If you don’t have the Mech_Weighting_Extended_-_Steiner.csv file, it’s all right, just delete the first one.**

+Version 1.4.6B

+– CAC-C version has been updated for use with the new release of CAC-C.

+– For both versions, a separate RAR file, Emergency files – manual FP start, has been added with files for manually launching flashpoints if something doesn’t work for you, since it's impossible to completely fix this error.
+There are also instructions there.

 # FAQ:
 – I installed this mod and it doesn't work!